-Day 7: Road trip to Sedona - 2 hours
+Day 7: Road trip Grand Canyon to Sedona

 I was ready and raring to go the next morning, so we packed up to head to Sedona.
 None of us had been, but I had heard so much about it and could not wait to get there!
 Not much to see on the drive there until you start getting close.
 At first, it seemed like we took a wrong turn because we were driving through a lush, green forest high in the mountains similar to the Pacific Northwest or Colorado.
 Then as you wind down with the creek below you, you begin to see the Sedona red rocks.
 Hubs and I started talking about retiring there before we even saw Sedona.
 We got to our hotel, The Amara Resort, before lunchtime.

 The Amara is stunning!
-It’s nestled below the red rocks with an open-air restaurant, greenspace for play and lounging (see Brady sandwich below middle), and infinity pool right in the middle.
-We had lunch at Salt Rock and played at the pool while waiting for our room to be ready.
-Our afternoon was free until the 3:30pm check-in for our Pink Jeep Broken Arrow tour, which everyone had recommended.
+It’s nestled below the red rocks with an open-air restaurant, greenspace for play and lounging, and infinity pool right in the middle.
+We had lunch at Salt Rock Kitchen and played at the pool while waiting for our room to be ready.
+Our afternoon was free until the 3:30pm check-in for our Pink Jeep Broken Arrow tour.
 The Amara is a 5-minute walk to Upper Sedona where Pink Jeep is along with gobs of restaurants and shops.

 We loaded into our pink jeep along with four other tourists and our guide and headed to the Broken Arrow Trail.
 We drove up and over rock formations that no vehicle had any business driving on.
 I was sure the jeep would topple over several times, but we stayed upright.
 We stopped at several different vistas for incredible photos.
 Again, our guide made sure we got the best shots and showed us new photo tricks.
 The kids squealed with delight as we climbed ridiculously steep hills and bumped so high, I thought my shoulder was gonna come out of the joint.
 I was nervous I’d be carsick, but each leg of the trip was short enough that I felt okay.
 As expected, Pink Jeep was a highlight of the trip!